t4qjXH8N/ioBroker.wiffi-wz/README.md

 ## Troubleshooting

+### ioBroker is not updating states, or set states issues errors

+1. Please verify that you have installed a firmware version >= _83 from [Stall.biz](https://www.stall.biz)

 ### The Wiffi-wz is not sending any data to ioBroker.

 Sometimes the wiffi-wz configuration cannot be changed from the admin page.
 In this case send the following commands to the wiffi-wz: